dineshkumares/chuiaidocs/source/index.html.md

 # Introduction

-Welcome to the chui.ai API documentation!
+Welcome to the Trueface.ai API documentation!
 You can use our API to detect, match, identify and validate faces.

 <aside class="warning">